Tetragius/jsx-pixi-project/README.md

 }
 ```

-I made analogues of life cycle methods and `setState` from reaction.
+I made analogues of life cycle methods and `setState` from `react`.
 The two most significant differences are the animation method and the return value for the `componentWillUnmount` method, which indicates the delay until the component is deleted.

 ## Component